Lois Hunt: Performing at the Met and on the road

 She appeared on Earl Wrightson At Home in the early 1950s, having been a listener of the host's radio show when she was a teenager.
 She became a frequent performer on the show and developed an intimate personal relationship with Earl Wrightson that lasted for decades.
 The two appeared on television in the mid-1950s on The Robert Q. Lewis Show, a variety program.
 They went on tour around the United States, performing musical numbers and operettas at nightclubs and concert venues.
 They recorded musical selections on several albums for Columbia Records, including numbers by Jerome Kern and Sigmund Romberg recorded with the Percy Faith orchestra.
 Their final performances together were in a 97-city tour over six months in 1979 and 1980 of The Sound of Music, in which Hunt proudly stated that they "were the only two members of the cast whose understudies never went on", reflecting their "great pride in our professionalism and integrity".

 While performing at the Shoreham Hotel in Washington, D.C. in the early 1960s, they received an invitation sent on behalf of Lady Bird Johnson to perform at her home for the wives of a group of Japanese government officials who would be attending meetings at the White House.
 While visiting the Johnsons' residence the evening before their performance, Hunt and Wrightson were invited upstairs to meet the vice president.
 Lyndon Johnson, suffering from a cold, greeted them "in his green silk pajamas with his initials, LBJ, embroidered from just below his shoulder to just above his ankle".
 She later joked about their having met the future president for the first time while he was in his pajamas.

 In 1961, Marty Manning And His Orchestra released the LP record 'The Twilight Zone: An Adventure In Space', (The Twilight Zone (1959 TV series)), on the Columbia Records label, (CL1586, mono, (CS8386, stereo), on which Hunt sang the wordless vocals.

 Personal life

 A resident of Frenchtown, New Jersey at the time of her death, Hunt had earlier lived in Roosevelt, New Jersey, having moved there in 1997 from Oyster Bay, New York.
 Hunt enjoyed the culture of Roosevelt, and its "many artists and musicians".
 She died at age 84 on July 26, 2009, in Manhattan due to complications of cardiac surgery.
 She was survived by a son.
 Her marriage to Morton M. Hunt had ended in divorce, while her relationship with Wrightson ended with his death in 1993.
+Contralto Gabrielle Hunt was the sister of her first husband.